Learner-Focused, Industry-Led, Government-Enabled

 The evidence and findings will now be used to inform the next two phases of the research project, including stakeholder engagement with employers and industry representatives.
 These phases will focus on policy analysis and a future-focussed outlook at opportunities and how current policy and operational settings could be more effectively applied at the secondary to tertiary to employment connection.

-The next phases are expected to be delivered mid-2024, which will include specific consideration of Mātauranga Māori elements.
+The next phases are expected to be delivered mid-2024 to late 2024, which will include specific consideration of Mātauranga Māori elements.

 Project Downloads